-In the year 2019/2020, grants were given to a range of organisations including Know Dementia towards the Memory Moments Café at Court Bushes; Cancervive towards supporting local people living with a cancer diagnosis, our local Knit ‘N’ Natter group and the Players Theatre.
-We aim to support a range of residents from the elderly, for example through our support of the annual Christmas party, to the young, for example through a grant to our local youth club.
+In the year 2020/2021, grants were given to a range of organisations including Hurst Covid-19 Neighbours support group, West Sussex Mediation services , Victim support, St Peter & St James Hospice and The Monday Group.
+We aim to support a range of residents from the elderly, to the young, for example through a grant to our local youth club.
 It can be challenging awarding grants as with a relatively small amount of money we can’t help everybody.
 We have a focus on supporting groups who provide services aimed at the most vulnerable and those who are socially or economically disadvantaged.

 Applications for grants are considered by the Community Engagement Committee at their quarterly meetings.
-We warmly invite those who have applied to come to the meeting to informally tell us about their organisation and their grant request.
+We warmly invite those who have applied to attend the meeting to informally tell us about their organisation and their grant request.

 Health and Wellbeing Grants

-Some of this budget will be spent directly on projects to benefit our community and some will be awarded in grants.
+The budget for the Health and Wellbeing grants will be spent directly on projects to benefit our community and some will be awarded in grants.